 It’s not quite as frugal as the 1.3 – it’ll return around 42mpg in normal driving conditions compared to Honda’s claimed 47.9mpg – and you’ll still need to change down a few gears before overtaking slow-moving vehicles, but the six-speed manual gearbox is so slick you won’t mind too much.

 You’ll want to consider a 1.6-litre diesel model instead if you do lots of long journeys.
-This 120hp Civic will accelerate from 0-62mph in a respectable (but hardly spritely) 9.8 seconds but easily outstrips the petrols in the fuel economy stakes.
+This 120hp Honda Jazz will accelerate from 0-62mph in a respectable (but hardly spritely) 9.8 seconds but easily outstrips the petrols in the fuel economy stakes.
 Honda claims it’ll return 80.7mpg but even in normal driving conditions you can expect to see a figure in the high sixties.

 It’s also impressively quiet at low speeds for a diesel engine and it’s also happier pulling heavier trailers than the petrols.
 You can’t get it with an automatic gearbox but the standard-fit six-speed manual is impressively smooth and very easy to use around town.

-Sadly, the same can’t be said of the Jazz’s optional CVT automatic that’s available on the 1.3 petrol.
+Sadly, the same can’t be said of the Honda Jazz‘s optional CVT automatic that’s available on the 1.3 petrol.
 It makes the Jazz feel a little sluggish at slow speeds and keeps the engine at high revs when you accelerate where it produces a rather loud drone.

 The Jazz’s rather wheezy 1.3-litre engine will really struggle with heavy loads

-The Jazz’s six-speed manual gearbox is uncharacteristically slick for such a small family car and helps make light work of long journeys.
+The Honda Jazz’s six-speed manual gearbox is uncharacteristically slick for such a small family car and helps make light work of long journeys.
 The optional CVT automatic gearbox helps take some of the stress out of driving in heavy traffic but it’ll set you back £1,100 across the range.
-It drones loudly when you accelerate too and makes the Jazz feel slow when you ask for a burst of acceleration.
+It drones loudly when you accelerate too and makes the Honda Jazz feel slow when you ask for a burst of acceleration.
 Stick with the manual unless you really need an auto.

-The Jazz’s petrol engines might be happier pottering around town, but its suspension certainly isn’t.
+The Honda Jazz’s petrol engines might be happier pottering around town, but its suspension certainly isn’t.
 It bounces and fidgets over small bumps and on poorly maintained roads.
 It soon settles down when you pick up speed, however.

 Despite the bumpy suspension, town feels like the Honda’s natural habitat.
 Its large windows and slightly raised driving position give you a better view over the road ahead than in most small cars and there are fewer blind spots to worry about thanks to the large windows.